AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_controller_config.md

 The following arguments are supported:

+### Controller and Gateway Upgrade

+-> **NOTE:** To selectively upgrade your gateways, you MUST set `manage_gateway_upgrades` to false.
+Gateway upgrades can then be managed via the software_version and image_version attributes of the gateway resources.
+If you do not wish to selectively upgrade gateways, `manage_gateway_upgrades` can be left as the default true value.

+* `target_version` - (Optional) The release version number to which the controller will be upgraded to.
+If not specified, controller will not be upgraded.
+If set to "latest", controller will be upgraded to the latest release.
+Please see the [Controller upgrade guide](https://docs.aviatrix.com/HowTos/inline_upgrade.html) for more information.
+* `manage_gateway_upgrades` - (Optional) If true, aviatrix_controller_config will upgrade all gateways when target_version is set.
+If false, only the controller will be upgraded when target_version is set.
+In that case gateway upgrades should be handled in each gateway resource individually using the software_version and image_version attributes.
+Type: boolean.
+Default: true.
+Available as of provider version R2.20.0+.

 ### Security Options
 * `sg_management_account_name` - (Optional) Select the [primary access account](https://docs.aviatrix.com/HowTos/aviatrix_account.html#setup-primary-access-account-for-aws-cloud).
 * `security_group_management` - (Optional) Enable to allow Controller to automatically manage inbound rules from gateways.
 Valid values: true, false.
 Default value: false.